tonycanale/CoMiRe/README.md

 devtools::install_github("tonycanale/CoMiRe/CoMiRe")
 ```

-This packge is an upgrade of the CoMiRe package developed for the paper in Bionetrics.
-The old version that reproduces the results of the paper is manteined in the github repository [CoMiRe_BiomnetricsPaper](https://github.com/tonycanale/CoMiRe_BiometricsPaper).
+This packge is an upgrade of the CoMiRe package developed for the [paper in Biometrics](https://onlinelibrary.wiley.com/doi/full/10.1111/biom.12917).
+The old version reproducing the results of the paper compiled under R version 3.4 is manteined in the github repository [CoMiRe_BiomnetricsPaper](https://github.com/tonycanale/CoMiRe_BiometricsPaper).

-A  [tutorial](Tutorial.md) illustrating the different models is available.
+A  [tutorial](Tutorial.md) illustrating the different models and the package usage is also available.